SmartThingsCommunity/smartthings-cli/packages/cli/README.md

     <value>] [-j] [-y] [-o <value>] [-d]

 FLAGS
-  -C, --channel=<value>       channel id
+  -C, --channel=<UUID>        channel id
-  -O, --organization=<value>  the organization ID to use for this command -d, --dry-run               produce JSON but don't actually submit -h, --help                  Show CLI help.
+  -O, --organization=<value>  the organization ID to use for this command -d, --dry-run               produce JSON but don't actually submit

+COMMON FLAGS
+  -h, --help             Show CLI help.
   -i, --input=<value>    specify input file
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
-  -p, --profile=<value>       [default: default] configuration profile -t, --token=<value>         the auth token to use -y, --yaml                  use YAML format of input and/or output --language=<value>          ISO language code or "NONE" to not specify a language.
+  -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   create an invitation